vyrnguyen/gitlet/README.md

      the information it should display is the commit id, the time the commit was made, and the commit message.

+    - **Runtime**:
+        - Linear with respect to the number of nodes in the head's history.

 1. **global-log**

    - `java gitlet.Main global-log`

    - Like log, except displays information about all commits ever made in an unordered fashion.

+    - **Runtime**:
+        - Linear relative to the number of commits ever made.

 1. **find**